Support SUPPORT

 1. On your device, select the Play Store app.

-3. Select Update next to the desired app.
+3. Select Update by the desired app.
 You can also choose Update All.

 4. Wait for the app to update.